Renting? Protect your privacy – ensure the RTA has your individual email address

 The Residential Tenancies Authority (RTA) is committed to protecting our customers’ privacy and security while continuing to develop and deliver services that help make renting work for everyone.

-The RTA strongly encourages customers who are renting to provide an individual email account – an account which can only be accessed by you – when transacting with the RTA.
+Customers who are renting must provide a unique email account – an account which is only used by you – when transacting with the RTA.

 Where tenants use a shared email account, or one that is jointly accessible, this could create privacy risks if multiple parties can access RTA correspondence which may contain a customer’s most current contact details and personal information – for example, in a Domestic and Family Violence situation.